A millennium-old Japanese dance on the grounds of Sensoji Temple, Tokyo.

 What do you get when you cross ‘Otaku’ (basically meaning geek) and Rave (basically meaning rave)?
 Answer: Geek Rave.
 And it’s a hell of a lot of fun.
 Otaku (おたく/オタク) is a Japanese term used to refer to people with obsessive interests.
 I guess it basically means nerd: the equivalent of being branded a ‘Trekkie’ or fanboy in the West.
 Do otakus know that they are geeks?
 Probably.
 Do they give a shit?
 Hell no. They are there to have […]

-Categories: Art Music & Culture, Bizarre/Unique, Tokyo Days • Tags: anime, asia, bizarre, cosplay, culture, dance, fashion, geek, goth, graffiti, harajuku, japan, lolita, manga, nakano, nerd, ottaku, punk, rave, south east asia, street, surreal, tokyo, weird
+Categories: Art Music & Culture, Bizarre/Unique, Daily Life in Tokyo • Tags: anime, asia, bizarre, cosplay, culture, dance, fashion, geek, goth, graffiti, harajuku, japan, lolita, manga, nakano, nerd, ottaku, punk, rave, south east asia, street, surreal, tokyo, weird

 April is a time of change in Japan.
 It’s the month that marks the start of the new school year, with many people changing jobs and others leaving the country for good.
 It’s been a very busy period for me: new schools, new responsibilities and new friends.
 But in between teaching, writing and drawing I’ve also managed to pack in so much stuff over the last few weeks in Tokyo.